Manufacturing’s future depends on diversity, equity, and inclusion.

 - Making the Case: DEI has proven to drive business performance and innovation—yet the industry lacks diverse representation at all levels.
 Find out where manufacturing stands in terms of DEI and why it is critical the industry take proactive steps to diversify the talent pipeline and close the opportunity gap.

-- Voices from Leadership: Hear from those at the forefront of action to increase diversity and inclusion to learn from their experiences and gain insights on how you can get involved.
+- Voices from Leadership: Hear from those at the forefront of efforts to increase diversity and inclusion and learn from their experiences and gain insights on how you can get involved.

 - ..and more!

 8:00 am – 8:30 am | Breakfast & Registration

 8:30 am – 8:45 am | Welcome/Opening Remarks